camreyaro/templateProject-customGroups/README.md

 git init
 ```

-## 7. Edit the README
+## 8. Edit the README

 Clean the `README.md` and remove all lines except `## Latest release` and following.

-## 8. CI with Travis CI
+## 9. CI with Travis CI

-If your new project is public you must integrate Travis CI on project setting.
+If your new project is public you must integrate Continuous Integration with Travis CI, by following the next steps:

+1. Sign in to https://travis-ci.org/ using your GitHub account.
+2. In your profile page, enable the repository of your project.
+3. Update .travis.yml file if needed.

+Now if you go to https://travis-ci.org/{username}/{repositoryName}, you will be able to see the logs made by travis.

+> Grunt build task will only run when current branch equals to `master`, a pull request is not being made and commit message matches regexp ("release\s[0-9]+\.[0-9]+\.[0-9]+").

-## 9. Developing your project
+## 10. Developing your project

 In order to be lined up to Github philosophy, you must use
 [Github Flow](https://guides.github.com/introduction/flow/) that is a lightweight,